-18 (2) Information on the changes in waste generated or disposed

-19 of due to increases or decreases in population, economics, or other

-20 factors in complying with subdivision (c) of Section 41780.1.
+(2) Information on the changes in waste generated or disposed of due to increases or decreases in population, economics, or other factors in complying with subdivision (c) of Section 41780.1.

-(3) A summary of progress made in implementing the source 1 reduction and recycling element and the household hazardous 2 waste element.
-The city, county, or regional agency may also 3 include information about existing and new programs it is 4 implementing that are not part of the original or modified source 5 reduction and recycling element adopted by the jurisdiction and 6 7 approved by the board to achieve the diversion requirements of 8 Section 41780.

-9 (4) A summary of progress made in diversion of construction 10 and demolition of waste materials, including information on 11 programs and ordinances implemented by the local government 12 and quantitative data, where available.

-(5) If the jurisdiction has been granted a time extension by the board pursuant to Section 41820, the jurisdiction shall include a summary of progress made in meeting the source reduction and recycling element implementation schedule pursuant to paragraph (2) of subdivision (a) of Section 41780 and complying with the

-18 jurisdiction's plan of correction, prior to the expiration of the time19 extension.

-20 (6) If the jurisdiction has been granted an alternative source 21 reduction, recycling, and composting requirement pursuant to well as an explanation of current circumstances that support thecontinuation of the alternative requirement.

-22 Section 41785, the jurisdiction shall include a summary of
+- (3) A summary of progress made in implementing the source reduction and recycling element and the household hazardous waste element.
+The city, county, or regional agency may also include information about existing and new programs it is implementing that are not part of the original or modified source reduction and recycling element adopted by the jurisdiction and approved by the board to achieve the diversion requirements of Section 41780. - (4) A summary of progress made in diversion of construction and demolition of waste materials, including information on programs and ordinances implemented by the local government and quantitative data, where available. - (5) If the jurisdiction has been granted a time extension by the board pursuant to Section 41820, the jurisdiction shall include a summary of progress made in meeting the source reduction and recycling element implementation schedule pursuant to paragraph (2) of subdivision (a) of Section 41780 and complying with the jurisdiction's plan of correction, prior to the expiration of the time extension. - (6) If the jurisdiction has been granted an alternative source reduction, recycling, and composting requirement pursuant to Section 41785, the jurisdiction shall include a summary of progress made towards meeting the alternative requirement as well as an explanation of current circumstances that support the continuation of the alternative requirement. - (7) Other information relevant to compliance with Section 41780. - (c) A jurisdiction may also include, in the report required by this section, all of the following: - (1) Any factor that the jurisdiction believes would affect the accuracy of the estimated waste disposal reduction calculation provided in the report pursuant to paragraph (1) of subdivision (b) to accurately reflect the changes in the amount of solid waste that is actually disposed.
+The jurisdiction may include, but is not limited to including, all of the following factors: - (A) Whether the jurisdiction hosts a solid waste facility.

-23 progress made towards meeting the alternative requirement as

-26 (7) Other information relevant to compliance with Section27 41780.

-(c) A jurisdiction may also include, in the report required bythis section, all of the following:

-30 (1) Any factor that the jurisdiction believes would affect the

-31 accuracy of the estimated waste disposal reduction calculation is actually disposed.
-The jurisdiction may include, but is notlimited to including, all of the following factors:

-32 provided in the report pursuant to paragraph (1) of subdivision (b)

-33 to accurately reflect the changes in the amount of solid waste that

-36 (A) Whether the jurisdiction hosts a solid waste facility.
+5 SB 1374

-(B) The effects of self-hauled waste and construction anddemolition waste.
+(B) The effects of self-hauled waste and construction and demolition waste.